NlightNFotis/nlightnfotis.github.io/about.md

 3. Reach and connect with people who share my interests.

-It's not strictly related to computers (even though that will probably be most of what I'm sharing here), and you may on occassions find some rudimentary philosophical essays, mathematical observations, etc.
+It's not strictly related to computers (even though that will probably be most of what I'm sharing here), and you may on occasions find some rudimentary philosophical essays, mathematical observations, etc.

 The blog is named after the *lambda calculus*, a model of computation that's close to